Which AI Video Workflow Makes Sense for Short-Form Content?

 When it comes to AI video, it’s always best to use it carefully.

-Real human face, selfies, portrait, celebrities, copyrighted material, violent material, and NSFW material are NOT supported, says the Seedance 2.0 Mini page notes.
+Real human faces, selfies, portrait, celebrities, copyrighted material, violent material, and NSFW material are NOT supported, says the Seedance 2.0 Mini page notes.
 Instead, it suggests using illustrations, anime faces, or generated faces with AI.

 It’s important for creators and businesses.
 The fast track to a successful workflow does not have to be a shortcut to plagiarizing copyrighted content, using people without their consent, or using illusory images.